B0ySetsF1re/Pagination/README.md

   ```bash
   git clone https://github.com/B0ySetsF1re/Pagination.git
   ```
-* Then in the terminal navigate to the project's folder using **CD** command to install dependencies etc.
+* Then in the terminal navigate to the project's folder using **cd** command to install dependencies etc.

 * Installing dependencies: